chantastic/sites/chan.dev/src/microphones.md

 I've chosen these four on their ability to build from one system to the next.

 I haven't been able to finish the detail sections of my recommendation.
-So, if you don't trust me, {% bug-me-on-twitter "Hey @chantastic!
-I have a question about your post https://chan.dev/microphones post.  " %}
+So, if you don't trust me, {% bug-me-on-twitter %}

 ## COVID CAVEAT